 Our Aircraft’s History

 MAPS B-26, the 99th Marauder built, crash landed in British Columbia, Canada, on January 16, 1942, five weeks and five days after Pearl Harbor was bombed.
-Efforts are being made by several members of the MAPS Air Museum to restore it to flying condition.
 A book about the crash landing, including a personal account by co-pilot Lt.
 Howard Smiley, is available in the MAPS gift shop.
 Out of the Wilderness: Restoring a Relic was written by Lee B. Morrison of New Philadelphia, Ohio.